Generalized multicategories: change-of-base, embedding, and descent: Introduction

 \section{Introduction}

-The systematic study of the dichotomy between enriched categories and internal categories can be traced as far back as \cite[Section 2.2]{Ver92}.
-It was shown in \cite[Theorem 9.10]{Luc18a} that for a suitable base category \( \cat V \), the category \( \VCat \) of enriched \( \cat V \)-categories can be fully embedded into the category \( \CatV \) of categories internal to \( \cat V \), enabling us to view enriched \( \cat V \)-categories as \textit{discrete} categories internal to \( \cat V \)\footnote{This embedding result was studied in more detail in \cite{CFP17}.}.
+The systematic study of the dichotomy between enriched categories and internal categories can be traced as far back as \cite[Section 2.2]{Ver92}, where the author studied the functor \( \VCat \to \CatV \) for presheaf categories \( \cat V \).
+It was shown in \cite[Theorem 9.10]{Luc18a} that for a suitable base category \( \cat V \), the category \( \VCat \) of enriched \( \cat V \)-categories can be fully embedded into the category \( \CatV \) of categories internal to \( \cat V \), enabling us to view enriched \( \cat V \)-categories as categories with \textit{discrete} object-of-objects internal to \( \cat V \)\footnote{This embedding result was later studied in more detail in \cite{CFP17}.}.
 This observation is, for example, employed in the study of descent theory of enriched categories (see \cite[Theorem 9.11]{Luc18a} and \cite{Pre23}).
 The aim of this work is to construct such an embedding in the setting of generalized multicategories, which we recall below.

 Multicategories, defined in \cite[p.
 103]{Lam69}, are structures that generalize categories, by allowing the domains of morphisms to consist of a finite list of objects.
 The most quintessential example is the multicategory \( \Vect \), whose objects are vector spaces, and whose morphisms are multilinear maps.
 Their ``multicomposition'' and the description of the analogous notions of associativity and identity can succinctly be described via the free monoid monad on \( \Set \).
 More precisely, multicategories can be formalized by considering the equipment \( \Span(\Set) \) of spans in \( \Set \) (see \cite[p.
 22]{Bén67}), and extending the free monoid monad to a suitable monad \( (-)^* \) on \( \Span(\Set) \) (see \cite[Corollary A.4]{Her00}).